ShoroukElgazar/Valify/README.md

 Select `File` -> `Swift Packages` -> `Add Package Dependency` and enter `https://github.com/ShoroukElgazar/Valify.git`.

+OR you can add valify as a pod using:

+`pod 'Valify', :git => 'https://github.com/ShoroukElgazar/Valify.git', :tag => '1.2.1'`

 Then simply `import Valify` wherever you’d like to use the library.

 ---

 ## :zap: Usage

+1. Add Privacy - Camera Usage Description to Info.plist

-1. Import `Valify`.
+2. Import `Valify`.

 ```swift
 import Valify
 ```

-2. Create an object of `CameraNavigationViewController`
+3. Create an object of `CameraNavigationViewController`

 ```swift
  var vc = CameraNavigationViewController()
 ```
-3. In the closure that returns from vc it will return image and error, assign image to your imageView and handle the error then present vc:
+4. In the closure that returns from vc it will return image and error, assign image to your imageView and handle the error then present vc:

 ```swift
      vc.modalPresentationStyle = .fullScreen